Nominee for Upcoming FINRA Board of Governors Election

 FINRA Nominating Committee Nominee

-There are two seats on the FINRA Board for election at FINRA’s 2022 annual meeting: one Large Firm Governor and one Small Firm Governor.
-For a Large Firm Governor seat, the Nominating Committee nominated:
+There are two seats on the FINRA Board for election at FINRA’s 2023 annual meeting: one Large Firm Governor and one Small Firm Governor.
+For the Large Firm Governor seat, the Nominating Committee nominated Scott A. Curtis, President/Private Client Group, Raymond James.
+Mr. Curtis’ biographical profile is attached.

 Petition Process for Additional Candidates

-A person who has not been nominated by the Nominating Committee for election to the FINRA Board may be included on the ballot for the election of governors if:5
+A person who has not been nominated by the Nominating Committee for election to the FINRA Board may be included on the ballot for the election of governors if:2

 - the Corporate Secretary certifies that such petitions have been duly executed by the executive representatives of the requisite number of FINRA member firms entitled to vote for such person’s election, and the person being nominated satisfies the classification of the governorship to be filled.